mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 well known networking concept: a simple interface.
 Let’s start with a simple CLI command: “show ip interface” for basic interface information.

-- How to map with interface concept with the syslog message, where the syslog message might not have the exact same interface id (Gigabit Ethernet versus gigE versus gigEthernet … X/Y.Z as an example) for a machine to read.

 - Between MIB module and YANG model, fortunately, we have the same ifIndex concept (ifIndex in MIB and if-index in YANG).
 This